Testing for Adverse Selection in Insurance Markets

 University of Connecticut - School of Law

-This article reviews and evaluates the empirical literature on adverse selection in insurance markets.
-We focus on empirical work that seeks to test the basic coverage-risk prediction of adverse selection theory - that is, that policyholders who purchase more insurance coverage tend to be riskier.
+This paper reviews and evaluates the empirical literature on adverse selection in insurance markets.
+We focus on empirical work that seeks to test the basic coverage - risk prediction of adverse selection theory - that is, that policyholders who purchase more insurance coverage tend to be riskier.
 The analysis of this body of work, we argue, indicates that whether such a correlation exists varies across insurance markets and pools of insurance policies.
-We discuss various reasons why a coverage-risk correlation may not be found in some pools of insurance policies.
-The presence of a coverage-risk correlation can be explained either by moral hazard or adverse selection, and we discuss methods for distinguishing between them.
-Finally, we review the evidence on learning by policyholders and insurers.
+We discuss various reasons why a coverage-risk correlation may be found in some pools of insurance policies but not in others.
+We also review the work on the disentangling of adverse selection and moral hazard and on learning by policyholders and insurers.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.